Create A Flowchart In Excel Easily!

 It generates a table with sample data that you can edit for your specific needs.

-Add-Ins can be hit or miss.
-Learning how to incorporate the good ones into your workflow will make creating visualisations that stand out that much faster.
+Learning how to incorporate the good ones into your workflow will make creating visualisations that stand out that much faster, learn how to create them on our Excel training courses!

 The Add-in automatically creates the shapes, and connections needed for your flowchart, from the Excel table.